mjc-gh/deferred-queue.js/README.md

 Easily execute sets of asynchronous JavaScript code.
 The queue can be paused and resume on demand.

-This especially useful when chaining together animations that may varying durations.
+This especially useful when chaining together groups of animations that may vary in duration.

 Example: